banana-engine/main/readme.md

 # Banana
+*a 2D game engine.*
-- Banana is a game engine made by [TensiveYT](https://youtube.com/@Hyperflamee8)!
+- made by [TensiveYT](https://youtube.com/@Hyperflamee8), with pain & suffering

 ## Notes
-- This engine is not ready for public use yet - please wait!
+- this engine is not ready for public use yet - please wait!